Rakshak-deva/Super_market_sales_Analysis/README.md

  Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The major aim of thie project is to gain insight into the sales data  to understand the different factors that affect sales of the different branches.

  About Data